This document defines the terms and conditions by which Molesey School of Ballet agrees to deliver its services.

 Fees will be reviewed occasionally and may increase with notice.

-Fees should be paid the first week of term, or before the due date stated on the invoice.
+Fees should be paid before the due date stated on the invoice.
 Fees are non refundable, should a student fail to attend their lesson, whether for illness, injury, exclusion for disruptive behaviour or any other reason.

 Failure to settle an invoice before half term will incur a 10% late payment charge, to be added to the overdue term fees.